Jun 7, 2022

 More and more employers are investing in employee retention.
 Hiring can be expensive and it’s easier to retain great employees than hunt for new ones.
 Additionally, great employees can help shape a positive work culture, thereby attracting more great employees and boosting your company’s productivity.
-As a values-driven tech recruitment agency, we’re on a mission to change the culture of work, for the better.
+As a values-driven tech recruitment company, we’re on a mission to change the culture of work, for the better.
 With that in mind, here are our 6 top factors for driving better employee retention.

 A positive working environment or company culture should fit like your favourite pair of jeans.
 It should be comfortable, a good fit, and make you feel fantastic.
 According to a 2018 study by LinkedIn, 70% of professionals would not work at a leading company if it meant they had to tolerate bad workplace culture.

 Humans are social creatures, so it makes sense that employees crave workspaces where they feel like they belong and can bring their whole selves to work.
-While it may seem counterintuitive, investing the time to foster a positive working environment at your company will mean less time concerned about productivity, engagement, motivation and retention.
+While it may seem counter-intuitive, investing the time to foster a positive working environment at your company will mean less time concerned about productivity, engagement, motivation and retention.

 Humans are social creatures, so it makes sense that employees crave workspaces where they feel like they belong and can bring their whole selves to work.